 What are the Application Requirements?

 Students’ GRE scores are not required for the MPH Program, but applicants may submit these scores if they wish (see below for details).
 In addition, SOPHAS applications must include the following items to be eligible for consideration.
 Incomplete applications will not be considered.

-- Completed online application
+- Completed online SOPHAS application

-- Resume or CV - Prior public health experience (work, volunteer, internship, service learning) recommended but not required
+- Resume or CV - Prior public health experience (work, volunteer, internship, service learning) recommended but not required.

 - Copies of transcripts from all colleges and universities attended - See SOPHAS transcript details here; if offered admission, official transcripts will also be requested by The Graduate School at Penn State.

 Admission is granted for the fall semester only.